 Coastal Health Systems of Brevard was formed in 1988 by Parrish Medical Center, Wuesthoff Memorial Hospital and Cape Canaveral Hospital to establish a non-emergency, interfacility ambulance service that could provide high quality ambulance transports for their patients without having to individually operate their own unique ambulance transportation services.

 Coastal operates under an exclusive franchise agreement and Certificate of Public Convenience and Necessity (COPCN), negotiated by the Director (Fire Chief), Brevard County Fire-Rescue and approved by the Brevard County Board of County Commissioners.
-The agreement is very detailed, providing specifics regarding standards of operations and mutual aid, details unique services that must be rendered, cites very specific performance and response time standards and mandates numerous statistical reports that are provided to the county.
+The agreement is very detailed, providing specifics regarding standards of operations and mutual aid, details unique services that must be rendered, approves and promulgates Coastal’s rates for its services, cites very specific performance and response time standards and mandates numerous statistical reports that are provided to the county.
 While this agreement is fairly unique, it is also a very comprehensive agreement that guarantees the county has a very reliable partner in quality and it gives Coastal the comfort to make major purchases and upgrade systems and equipment without concern that they might be forced to compete with a new provider that is not burdened by such detailed requirements.
 In short, it has been a model for the delivery of quality ambulance transports where the BCFR transport units deliver superb 911 support to the county while Coastal delivers equally high-quality non-emergency ambulance services.